MostafaHafez9/Customer-RFM-Segmentation-Analysis/README.md

 ---

 ## 📊 Tools Used
-- Microsoft Excel (for initial data prep and RFM scoring)
+- Microsoft Excel (for initial data prep)
 - Power BI (for interactive dashboards)
-- DAX (for calculations and segmentation logic)
+- DAX (for calculations, segmentation logic and RFM scoring)

 ---